karar189/karar189/README.md

 # 💫 About Me:
 👋 Hi!
 I'm a Fullstack Developer with a knack for MERN stack and blockchain 🌐.
 Passionate about NFTs and web3, I'm all about creating seamless user experiences and top-notch architectures.

-🎓 Pursuing B.Tech in CS at UEM, Kolkata with a 9.02 CGPA.
-Skilled in HTML, CSS, React.JS, Solidity, and more!

 🚀 Professional highlights: